chriszych/newsHomepage/README.md

 ## Overview

-News page based on CSS Grid with responsivity and some links.
-Also equiooed with mobile side menu.
+News page based on CSS Grid with responsivness and some active links.
+Also equipped with mobile side menu.

 ### The challenge